Book Printing: The Relationship between Page Count and Perfect Binding

 What are the Benefits of the Perfect Binding method?

-If you have any additional questions about Perfect Bound book printing, give Formax a call at (866) 367-6221.
+If you have any additional questions about Perfect Bound book printing, give Formax a call at 866-367-6221 or submit our easy quote request form.
 We specialize in softcover book printing and will be happy to discuss your next book project with you!